-Pursuant to the cap-and-trade regulation, linkage means the "approval of compliance instruments from an external greenhouse gas emissions trading system to meet compliance obligations . . . and the reciprocal approval of compliance instrument issued by California to meet compliance obligations in an external [program]."62 According to state law adopted pursuant to Senate Bill 1018 in 2012 (Committee on Budget and Fiscal Review), to approve linkage with an external program, CARB must notify the Governor that the agency intends to take such action and the Governor must make specified findings.^{63,64} power generation sectors covered during the first compliance period.65 Linkage between Quebec and California under the Western Climate Initiative (WCI) began as of January 1, 2014, and joint auctions are planned for later this year.66
+Pursuant to the cap-and-trade regulation, linkage means the "approval of compliance instruments from an external greenhouse gas emissions trading system to meet compliance obligations . . . and the reciprocal approval of compliance instrument issued by California to meet compliance obligations in an external [program]."
+According to state law adopted pursuant to Senate Bill 1018 in 2012 (Committee on Budget and Fiscal Review), to approve linkage with an external program, CARB must notify the Governor that the agency intends to take such action and the Governor must make specified findings.

 The first and only jurisdiction to link with California's cap-and-trade system to date is the Canadian province of Quebec.
-Quebec's program, nearly identical in design to California's, came into effect on January 1, 2013 with approximately 80 facilities from the industrial and
+Quebec's program, nearly identical in design to California's, came into effect on January 1, 2013 with approximately 80 facilities from the industrial and power generation sectors covered during the first compliance period.
+Linkage between Quebec and California under the Western Climate Initiative (WCI) began as of January 1, 2014, and joint auctions are planned for later this year.

-According to the Quebec cap-and-trade law, the province's target is to cut GHG pollution to 20% below 1990 levels by 2020.67 This mandate is deemed by observers as very rigorous considering that as of 2010, 97% of Quebec's electricity came from renewable sources, the vast majority from hydropower.68 With minimal reduction opportunities in the electricity and manufacturing sectors, most of Quebec's pollution cuts are expected to come from the transportation sector, primarily cars and trucks.69
+According to the Quebec cap-and-trade law, the province's target is to cut GHG pollution to 20% below 1990 levels by 2020.
+This mandate is deemed by observers as very rigorous considering that as of 2010, 97% of Quebec's electricity came from renewable sources, the vast majority from hydropower.
+With minimal reduction opportunities in the electricity and manufacturing sectors, most of Quebec's pollution cuts are expected to come from the transportation sector, primarily cars and trucks.

 Like California, Quebec will allow for compliance entities to use offsets to meet up to 8% of their compliance obligation, although only three offset protocols have been approved by the jurisdiction so far: a manure storage facilities protocol, landfill sites protocol, and ozone depleting substances protocol.
-Given the small number of approved protocols, as well as the limitation that projects under two of the protocols can only come from within the borders of Quebec and projects under the third only from within the borders of Canada, 70 the province is not expected to generate a significant amount of offsets in the first compliance period.
+Given the small number of approved protocols, as well as the limitation that projects under two of the protocols can only come from within the borders of Quebec and projects under the third only from within the borders of Canada, the province is not expected to generate a significant amount of offsets in the first compliance period.

 Due to both the limited reduction potential and limited offset pool, it is projected that Quebec will be a net buyer of allowances from the California cap-and-trade program, though only in modest quantities.
-In addition, with a population of 8 million and a 2020 regulated emissions cap of $54.7 \, \text{MMTCO}2 \text{e}$, $72 \, \text{compared}$ to California's population of $38 \, \text{million}$ and a 2020 regulated emissions cap of $334.2 \, \text{MMTCO}2 \text{e}$, Quebec represents a much smaller market than California.
+In addition, with a population of 8 million and a 2020 regulated emissions cap of 54.7 MMTCO2e, compared to California's population of 38 million and a 2020 regulated emissions cap of 334.2 MMTCO2e, Quebec represents a much smaller market than California.
 Accordingly, California will likely remain the primary driver of prices amongst the linked jurisdictions.
 Until recently, little activity had been seen in Quebec's carbon market, but at the beginning of November, reports indicated that some Quebec companies have begun to hedge in the California market.